 Every state has an agency that oversees the insurance industry.
-And each of these agencies has a consumer complaint division that occasionally will get involved when a claimant is having trouble with an insurance company.
-Intervention by the state agency is very rare when it comes to individual claims, but in this article we'll explain when and how to file a complaint (or just threaten to take action, in order to motivate the insurance company to take your claim seriously).
+And each of these agencies has a consumer complaint division that occasionally gets involved when a claimant is having trouble with an insurer.
+Intervention by the state agency is rare when it comes to individual insurance claims, but in this article we'll explain when and how to file a complaint (or just threaten to take action, in order to motivate the insurance company to take your claim seriously).
 We'll frame the issue as one involving a personal injury claim, but this information applies to most types of insurance claims.

 There are a few circumstances in which a complaint to a state department of insurance might bring some results, including when the insurance adjuster:

 On the other hand, don't file a complaint when the insurance company has made a settlement offer but you differ on how much your claim is worth.
 Instead, learn how to respond to a low personal injury settlement offer.